rschlaefli/tab-group-webextension/README.md

 > `npm install`

-Run the extension in development mode:
+Run the extension in development mode (installation using developer/debug mode):

 > `npm run dev`

-Package the extension for deployment:
+Package the extension for deployment (creates `.zip` and `.xpi` files):

 > `npm run package`